 Submitting your thesis to UDORA

-UDORA Administrators will register you on UDORA when they have been informed by the Research Office that your thesis has been passed by the examiners.
-The Research Office will send you the forms that you need to complete three short forms in PhD Manager and once approved, you will be contacted by UDORA Administrators with details of the submission process.
+You will be registered for an account on UDORA when we have been informed by the Research Office that your thesis has been passed by the examiners.
+You will need to complete three short forms in PhD Manager and once approved, you will be contacted with with details of the submission process.
 You will also need to confirm in PhD Manager that you have uploaded your thesis to UDORA.

 Your thesis and copyright